AnElectricalEngineer/Computer-Vision-HW-4/README.md

 # Homographies

-## About Homographies

-In this work, we use homographies to create panorama images from scratch (without using functions from OpenCV/Scipy/other), and to warp planar images into other images.
+Homographies is a miniproject in Computer Vision which creates panorama images from scratch (without using functions from OpenCV/Scipy/other), and warps planar images into other images.

 ## Panorama Creation